Mac OS X USB Stick

 Ventura: https://apps.apple.com/app/macos-ventura/id1638787999?mt=12

 To create a stick, an 8GB USB stick is required for older operating systems up to Mojave.
-For Catalina it should be a bigger stick 16GB.
+For Catalina it should be a larger stick 16GB.

-To do this, open the disk utility (click on the magnifying glass in the upper right corner and search for and select disk utility).
+To do this, open the Disk Utility program (click on the magnifying glass at the top right and search for and select Disk Utility).

-Select and delete the stick in Disk Utility and assign a name (Mac OS Extended /Guide partition table).
+Select and delete the stick in the disk utility and give it a name (Mac OS Extended /Guide partition table).

 I call the stick "empty" here.